benzenwen/benzenwen.github.io/_posts/2015-01-27-mostly-nil.md

 ---
 layout: post
-title:  "Mostly Nil: Radiolab inspiration"
+title:  "Mostly Nil: Radiolab Inspiration"
 date:   2015-01-27
 categories: meta
 ---

 A podcast that I've recently started to enjoy is [RadioLab](http://www.radiolab.org) from [WNYC](wnyc.org).
-I've been absorbing the back catalog when driving, cooking or cleaning up after dinner.
+I've been absorbing the back catalog when driving, cooking, or cleaning up after dinner.
 The audio is cut together in a frenetic, simultaneous, overlapping style that seems to compress the already chatty banter of the hosts.
 It quickens their pace to a neighborhood close to the